bkw777/Model_T_RAM/README.md

 [How to do the legs](doc/DIP_PCB_legs.md)

 ----
-Thanks to Steve Adolph for advice about putting RAM_RST on /CE rather than just /OE, to protect against write during power transitions.
+Thanks to Steve Adolph for advice about RAM_RST